solarspaceclouds/BCI-Unity-Setup-EpocPlus/README.md

 # BCI-Unity-Setup-EpochPlus
-Start to End Walk-through of Procedure to set up BCI Epoch Plus to connect to Unity interface
+Start to End Walk-through of Procedure to set up BCI Epoch Plus to connect to Unity interface.
+Steps listed are in sequential order.

 # Preparation of BCI headset
 1. Make sure Epoch+ headset is charged.